-At Skin Science Institute, with locations in Sandy and Orem, Utah, we specialize in master esthetician training, with program options for both brand-new students and already-licensed estheticians.
-Below, we break down the difference between an advanced esthetician vs basic esthetician as well as master esthetician requirements so you can decide which path fits your goals.
+At Skin Science Institute, with campuses in Sandy and Orem serving students throughout Salt Lake City, Utah County, and surrounding communities, we specialize in master esthetician training with program options for both brand-new students and previously licensed estheticians.
+Below, we break down the difference between the former basic esthetician pathway and today’s master esthetician license requirements so you can better understand your options and choose the path that fits your goals.

 Basic Esthetician Classes: What The Foundation Level Covers

-Graduates with a basic esthetician license typically work in day spas, salons, and skincare studios.
-Utah’s growing beauty industry means demand is strong — but the earning potential and career settings available to master estheticians go significantly further.
+Graduates who previously earned a basic esthetician license often work in day spas, salons, and skincare studios, providing facials, waxing, and beauty services.
+Utah’s beauty and wellness industry continues to grow, and many licensed basic estheticians have chosen to expand their scope of practice by pursuing master esthetician training.
 To learn more about where the industry is heading, check out our post on why esthetics is one of the fastest-growing careers in Utah.

 In Utah, the basic esthetician license pathway was recently eliminated, meaning that the state will only issue master esthetician licenses or equivalent permits beginning in 2026.
 Because of recently passed SB 330, new esthetics students in Utah will need to meet the 1,200 master esthetician hours in order to obtain their esthetician license.